icodestuff-io/laravel-mailwind/README.md

 composer require icodestuff/laravel-mailwind
 ```

-You can publish the views with:
+You need to publish the views with:

 ```bash
 php artisan vendor:publish --tag="mailwind-views"